ksmilda/Excel_Airbnb/README.md

 # Excel_Airbnb
-In this project, I'm doing data cleaning, data processing, data analysing, and data visualization on Microsoft Excel using real life data from (listed Airbnb on Naples, Italy)[https://insideairbnb.com/].
+In this project, I'm doing data cleaning, data processing, data analysing, and data visualization on Microsoft Excel using real life data from [listed Airbnb on Naples, Italy](https://insideairbnb.com/).
 This dataset containt 10699 entries and several columns.
-Take a look at dataset (here)[].
+Take a look at dataset [here][].

 ## Data Cleaning